What is Payroll Factoring?

 Step 3: Apply

-You can complete our one-page application or give us a call to apply.
+You can complete our one-page application or contact us by phone to apply.
 Either way, you must provide the information above and the invoice amount you want to sell.

 Step 4: Speak to a Representative